top of page

 Little Petra

-Little Petra, also known as Siq al-Barid, is a smaller archaeological site located near the famous Petra in Jordan.
-It features similar rock-cut architecture and Nabatean structures, offering a quieter and less crowded alternative to explore the ancient wonders of the region.
-Little Petra is an extension of the Petra complex and provides insight into the daily life and trading activities of the Nabateans.
+Little Petra, also called Siq al-Barid, is a smaller archaeological site near Petra.
+It boasts rock-cut architecture and Nabatean structures, offering a quieter alternative to explore ancient wonders.
+It provides insight into Nabatean daily life and trading activities, extending the Petra complex.

 Petra, One of the 7 wonders